-James Maury "Jim" Henson (September 24, 1936 — May 16, 1990) was one of the greatest puppeteers in history, and used that art to reach heights of popular success and artistic acclaim undreamed of by anyone before or since.
+James Maury "Jim" Henson (September 24, 1936 — May 16, 1990) was one of the greatest American puppeteers in history, and used that art to reach heights of popular success and artistic acclaim undreamed of by anyone in his field before or since.

 In 1955, WRC-TV 4, a Washington, D.C. television station owned by NBC, began airing a short five minute puppet show named Sam and Friends.
 In addition to the manic title character and a skull-like omnivorous creature named Yorick, it featured a lizard-like creature (made from an old green sweater and a pair of ping pong balls) named Kermit.
 This was the humble beginning for Kermit, who would eventually be refined in his design into a frog with a collar.